dymmond/esmerald/docs/en/docs/middleware/middleware.md

 [CSRFConfig](../configurations/csrf.md), [SessionConfig](../configurations/session.md) to understand how to use them and automatically enable the built-in middlewares.

-## Esmerald protocols
+## Ravyn protocols

-Esmerald protocols are not too different from the [Lilya middleware](#lilya-middleware).
+Ravyn protocols are not too different from the [Lilya middleware](#lilya-middleware).
 In fact, the name itself happens only because of the use of the
 <a href="https://peps.python.org/pep-0544/" target="_blank">python protocols</a>
-which forces a certain structure to happen and since **Esmerald** likes configurations as much as possible, using a protocol helps enforcing that and allows a better design.
+which forces a certain structure to happen and since **Ravyn** likes configurations as much as possible, using a protocol helps enforcing that and allows a better design.

 ```python